 People with severe mountain sickness may need to be admitted to a hospital.

-Acetazolamide (Diamox) may be given to help you breathe better.
-It can help reduce mild symptoms.
+A medicine called acetazolamide (Diamox) may be given to help you breathe better.
+It can help reduce symptoms.
 This medicine can make you urinate more often.
 Make sure you drink plenty of fluids and avoid alcohol when taking this drug.
-This medication works best when taken before reaching a high altitude.
+This medicine works best when taken before reaching a high altitude.

 If you have fluid in your lungs (pulmonary edema), treatment may include: